 Gross margin, or gross profit as a percentage of revenue, has been and will continue to be affected by a variety of factors, including the average sales price of our products, manufacturing costs, the mix of products sold, and the mix of revenue between products and services.
-For sales of our products, our higher throughput firewall products generally have higher gross margins than our lower throughput firewall products within each product series.
+For sales of our products, our higher throughput products generally have higher gross margins than our lower throughput products within each product series.
 For sales of our services, our subscriptions typically have higher gross margins than our support and maintenance.
 We expect our gross margins to fluctuate over time depending on the factors described above.

 Our operating expenses consist of research and development, sales and marketing, and general and administrative expense.
 Personnel costs are the most significant component of operating expenses and consist of salaries, benefits, bonuses, share-based compensation, and with regard to sales and marketing expense, sales commissions.
-We expect operating expenses to increase in absolute dollars, although they may fluctuate as a percentage of revenue from period to period, as we continue to grow in response to demand for our products and services.
-As of April 30, 2012, we expect to recognize approximately \$34.2 million of share-based compensation expense over a weighted-average period of three years, excluding additional share-based compensation expense related to the grants of share-based awards that we made in May 2012 and June 2012 as described under "Critical Accounting Policies and Estimates - Share-Based Compensation" and any future grants of share-based awards.
+We expect operating expenses, including share-based compensation expense, to increase in absolute dollars, although they may fluctuate as a percentage of revenue from period to period, as we continue to grow in response to demand for our products and services.
 Share-based compensation expense, net of forfeitures, is recognized using a straight-line basis over the requisite service periods of the awards, which is generally four years.

 - Research and Development.
 Research and development expense consists primarily of personnel costs.
 Research and development expense also includes prototype related expenses and allocated facilities costs.
 We expect research and development expense to increase in absolute dollars as we continue to invest in our future products and services, although our research and development expense may fluctuate as a percentage of total revenue. - Sales and Marketing.
 Sales and marketing expense consists primarily of personnel costs including commission costs.
 We expense commission costs as incurred.
 Sales and marketing expense also includes costs for market development programs, promotional and other marketing costs, travel costs, office equipment and software, depreciation of capital equipment, professional services, and allocated facilities costs.
-In the last 12 months, we have nearly doubled the size of our sales force and have also substantially grown our local sales presence internationally.
-We expect sales and marketing expense to

-- continue to increase in absolute dollars as we increase the size of our sales and marketing organizations to increase touch points with end-customers and to expand our international presence, although our sales and marketing expense may fluctuate as a percentage of total revenue. - General and Administrative.
+In the last 12 months, we have doubled the size of our sales force and have also substantially grown our local sales presence internationally.
+We expect sales and marketing expense to continue to increase in absolute dollars as we increase the size of our sales and marketing organizations to increase touch points with end-customers and to expand our international presence, although our sales and marketing expense may fluctuate as a percentage of total revenue. - General and Administrative.
 General and administrative expense consists of personnel costs as well as professional services.
 General and administrative personnel include our executive, finance, human resources, and legal organizations.
 Professional services consist primarily of legal, auditing, accounting, and other consulting costs.
 We expect general and administrative expense to increase in absolute dollars following the completion of this offering due to additional legal fees and costs associated with pending litigation, accounting, insurance, investor relations, and other costs associated with being a public company, although our general and administrative expense may fluctuate as a percentage of total revenue.
 Refer to the discussion under "Business-Legal Proceedings" for information related to pending litigation.